gavincoelho/CarND-Traffic-Sign-Classifier-Project/README.md

 [image3]: ./images/image3.png "Initial and Normalised Image"
 [image4]: ./images/image4.png "Accuracy and Loss Plot"
 [image5]: ./images/image5.png "Traffic Sign 2"
-[image6]: ./images/image6.png "Traffic Sign 3"
-[image7]: ./images/image7.png "Traffic Sign 4"
-[image8]: ./images/image8.png "Traffic Sign 5"

 ## Loading and Exploring The Dataset

 ### Loading the Data
-Three seperate data files containing training, validation and test datasets were loaded and unpickled.
+Three separate data files containing training, validation and test datasets were loaded and un-pickled.
 The image data and labels were then extracted for each set.

 Next the data was analysed to determine the number of samples in each set, the image shape, the number of channels in each image and the total number of classes.